These Chocolate Coconut Energy Balls are naturally sweetened only with DATES, yet they taste sweet and decadent, similar to an almond joy.

 - Place on a parchment covered baking sheet and refrigerate for at least thirty minutes, until they harden.

 - Store in the fridge in an airtight container or plastic bag for up to two weeks.

 - Nut allergy?
 Substitute the pecans with sunflower seeds.

-- Don’t like pecans?
-You can use almonds or walnuts instead.
+- Don't like pecans?
+You can use almonds, walnuts or hazelnuts instead.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.